- Steven Spielberg

 This is a sequence embodying everything we love about the Indiana Jones films: the hero narrowly escaping certain death, dastardly un-American villains, chases from one type of vehicle to another, a fantastical and historically significant MacGuffin, and impossible jaw-dropping stunts.
 And yet, since its release in 2008, the term “nuking the fridge” has developed into an aphorism for failure, as the fourth entry in director Steven Spielberg and producer George Lucas’ adventure franchise was a perceived disaster.
 Almost twenty years passed both on and off-screen between The Last Crusade and this film’s release.
 In the interim, Ford’s mane went gray, Spielberg’s talent had time to explore and evolve, and the filmmaking team toiled away on a years-in-development project for a franchise that had ostensibly ended with a satisfying conclusion back in 1989.
 Moviegoer nostalgia for the series and expectations for the much-discussed sequel also ballooned beyond any possible hope of being satisfied.
 And despite eventual, generally positive critical reactions and impressive box-office numbers, the film was met with a lukewarm response and subsequently dismissed by fans.
 What a baffling turn for an incredibly entertaining picture.

-Kingdom of the Crystal Skullwas under scrutiny long before cameras started rolling, beginning in the mid-1990s with the first Hollywood reports that Spielberg and Lucas were talking to writers about a proposed sequel.
-Even though in the minds of the director and producer the film series had ended with The Last Crusade, the prospects of turning their back on the series altogether was not monetarily responsible from a Hollywood point-of-view.
-Lucas took the franchise to the small screen with The Young Indiana Jones Chronicles in the early 1990s, while Spielberg felt even on The Last Crusade that working again on an Indiana Jones film represented a step back in his maturation as a filmmaker, and so for years he resisted the idea of another film sequel.
+Kingdom of the Crystal Skull was under scrutiny long before cameras started rolling, beginning in the mid-1990s with the first Hollywood reports that Spielberg and Lucas were talking to writers about a proposed sequel.
+Even though in the minds of the director and producer the film series had ended with The Last Crusade, the prospect of turning their back on the series altogether was not monetarily responsible from a Hollywood point-of-view.
+Lucas took the franchise to the small screen with The Young Indiana Jones Chronicles in the early 1990s.
+At the same time, Spielberg felt even on The Last Crusade that working again on an Indiana Jones film represented a step back in his maturation as a filmmaker.
+So for years, he resisted the idea of another film sequel.
 Nevertheless, Lucas wanted another film to follow their ongoing homage to Saturday matinee serials, but one set in the frequent serial genre of science fiction.
 Over the next decade, Lucas and Spielberg read scripts by various writers, like Jeb Stuart’s Indiana Jones and the Saucer Men from Mars and Frank Darabont’s Indiana Jones and the City of Gods, all featuring familiar elements: extraterrestrial artifacts, the progeny of Indiana Jones, and the marriage of our hero.
-Finally, a script by Jurassic Park screenwriter David Koepp was accepted by Spielberg, Lucas, and Ford, whereas in the past often one of the three’s concerns about this or that screenplay inhibited the production from moving forward.
+Finally, a script by Jurassic Park screenwriter David Koepp was accepted by Spielberg, Lucas, and Ford.
+In the past, one of the three’s concerns about this or that screenplay inhibited the production from moving forward.

-Expectations ran rampant and out of control, as they often do, both about the production’s secrecy and because of it.
+As they often do, expectations ran rampant and out of control both about the production’s secrecy and because of it.
 By the time Indiana Jones and the Kingdom of the Crystal Skull arrived in theaters, anticipations were already curbed by the degree of skepticism toward the project.
 Some critics, like Leonard Maltin, called it the franchise’s best entry since Raiders of the Lost Ark; others said it was the worst.
-Still, after the initial wave of favorable reviews, the picture earned $317 million in domestic receipts alone and became the third highest earner of 2008, after The Dark Knight and Iron Man.
+Still, after the initial wave of favorable reviews, the picture earned $317 million in domestic receipts alone and became the third-highest earner of 2008, after The Dark Knight and Iron Man.
 Numbers aside, fan disapproval spread.
 Everyone seemed to turn on the film.
 Moviegoers voiced their disappointment in being only mildly entertained.
 The creators of South Park made an episode claiming Spielberg and Lucas “raped” the franchise.
 Costar Shia LaBeouf apologized to fans, saying he “dropped the ball” by agreeing to make the film, which he did without accepting the script.
 Ford later called LaBeouf an “ass” for making such a comment.
 Spielberg and Lucas defended the film.
 Suddenly this sure-thing sequel became a topic of much debate and dissent.